The Best Farm Stays & Vineyard Hotels in France in 2023

 It has a number of good regional wines, but it is also famous for some of its other foods, cheeses like Comte, and Morteau and montbeliard smoked sausages which have a touch of central Europe about them.
 The small capital too, Besançon sitting on the Doubs river is historic and pretty and never feels too modern or urban.

 You won’t be surprised to learn that Champagne, between Burgundy and the Belgian border is where Champagne comes from.
-And you won’t be surprised to learn either that it is by far the region’s biggest industry.
+And you probably won’t be surprised either to learn that it is by far the region’s biggest industry.
 Almost anywhere outside the capital Reims you will find enormous, vast plains of grape fields, even more so around the town of Epernay, the heart of the industry and home to the likes of the Moet & Chandon and Perrier Jouet companies.
 Even if you’re not on a vineyard hotel stay, a visit to some of the regions vineyards and cellars is a must.